playcanvas/webvr/README.md

 ## Requirements

-For Oculus and Vive support you this requires a special builds [Chrome and Firefox](http://mozvr.com/#start)
+For Cardboard VR any modern mobile device should work.
+For Oculus and Vive support you require a special build of [Chromium](http://webvr.info/).

 ## How to use